mavost/docuserver/index.md

 # Welcome to the MavoSt Docuserver Wiki pages

-This is a little webspace where I maintain my collected knowledge on Linux and cloud technologies.
+This is a little web space where I maintain my collected knowledge on Linux and cloud technologies.
 As information is coming in from different directions I try to add sources as much as possible.
 Feel free to browse...
 Live instance currently accessible as: